-The Liddell Power Station has played an important role in supplying electricity in New South Wales for nearly 50 years.
+The Liddell Power Station has played an important role in supplying electricity in NSW for nearly 50 years.

 In 2015, AGL announced it would close Liddell in 2022.
 AGL later extended this to April 2023.
 This would make Liddell the next in a series of coal power station closures.
 In the past 10 years closures have removed over 5000 MW of capacity from the National Electricity Market (NEM).

-The Australian Energy Market Operator warned there would be a higher risk of blackouts in New South Wales after Liddell closes, without more investment in dispatchable power.
+The Australian Energy Market Operator warned there would be a higher risk of blackouts in NSW after Liddell closes, without more investment in dispatchable power.

 As a result of these concerns the Australian Government set up the Liddell Taskforce in August 2019.

-It examined the effect of the planned closure on price, reliability and security in New South Wales and the NEM.
+It examined the effect of the planned closure on price, reliability and security in NSW and the NEM.
 It also considered the impact on dependent industries and the local region.

 Australian Government response to Liddell Taskforce report